makishart/p2pool-panda/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Vertcoin:
+Notes for ThePandaCoin:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Vertcoin network, you would need to build and install the vtc_scrypt module that includes the scrypt proof of work code that Vertcoin uses for hashes.
+In order to run P2Pool with the ThePandaCoin network, you would need to build and install the vtc_scrypt module that includes the scrypt proof of work code that Vertcoin uses for hashes.

 Linux: